Back to the blog

 Goals and Characteristics

-• They involve direct threats (e.g., attacks on the king, forks, pins, traps).
+They are basically threats (attacks on the king, forks, pins, traps).

 Famous Tactical Gambits